Cover Image for The Truth About the Future of Berkshire Hathaway Stock (and Why I’m Not Worried)

 When Warren Buffett announced his plan to step down as CEO of Berkshire Hathaway, the investing world stopped to take a deep breath.
 For nearly 60 years, Buffett has delivered shareholders an average annual return of 20%.
 That's turned countless ordinary investors into multimillionaires and cemented his legacy as one of the greatest investors of all time.

 But with Buffett stepping back, Berkshire faces a future without its legendary leader.
-What does that mean for the company—and for long-term investors like us who follow the Rule #1 philosophy?
+What does that mean for the company—and for long-term investors like us who follow the Rule One philosophy?

 Buffett Built a Business to Last

 When Buffett took over Berkshire Hathaway in 1965, it was a failing textile company.
-He quickly realized he’d need to reinvest into better businesses—companies with durable competitive advantages, strong management, and predictable cash flow.
+He quickly realized he'd need to reinvest in better businesses.
+Meaning, they're companies with durable competitive advantages, strong management, and predictable cash flow.

 Over time, that strategy transformed Berkshire into a three-pillar powerhouse:

-1. Insurance Operations: GEICO, National Indemnity, and General Re all provide massive, steady cash flow through premiums—money that Buffett could reinvest elsewhere.
+• Insurance Operations: GEICO, National Indemnity, and General Re all provide massive, steady cash flow through premiums.
+This is money that Buffett could reinvest elsewhere.

-And Berkshire’s cash position—roughly $344 billion as of 2025—makes it one of the most financially secure companies in the world.
+And Berkshire's cash position—roughly $373.3 billion as of early 2026—makes it one of the most financially secure companies in the world.

 Meet the Successors: Greg Abel and Ajit Jain